-Tobacco products used by adolescents include cigarettes (both store-bought and hand-rolled), cigars, pipes, hookahs, smokeless tobacco, and newer oral products such as pouches, lozenges, strips, and sticks.
-All of these products deliver tobacco’s toxic effects.
+Products used by adolescents include cigarettes (both store-bought and hand-rolled), cigars, pipes, hookahs, smokeless tobacco, and newer oral products such as e-cigarettes, pouches, lozenges, strips, and sticks:

-- Cigarettes: More than 80% of adult smokers begin smoking before 18 years of age and 16 percent of high school seniors reported smoking in the last month.
+- Tobacco cigarettes: Nearly 90 percent of adult smokers began smoking before age 18 and 11 percent of high school seniors reported smoking in the last month.
 Learn more.

 - Smokeless tobacco: Use of smokeless tobacco among adolescents is less common than cigarette smoking.
 Learn more.

-- Hookahs: Hookahs are no safer than other forms of tobacco smoking and may deliver even higher levels of toxic substances.
+- Hookahs: Hookahs are no safer than other forms of tobacco smoking and may deliver even higher levels of toxic substances than.
 Learn more.

-Almost four out of every ten high school seniors reports ever having smoked cigarette.
-However, in 2013 almost one in 11 (9 percent) 12th graders were regular, daily smokers—a number that has declined dramatically from its recent peak of 25 percent in 1997, but more slowly since 2002 (see Figure 1).
-Cigarette smoking by adolescents (measured as use in the past month) in grades 8, 10, and 12 combined has declined by more than half since its most recent peak in the late 1990s.
-In 2013, one in ten adolescents (10 percent) reported smoking cigarettes in the past month, compared with more than one in four (28 percent) in 1996-97 (see Figure 2).,
+About one out of every three high school seniors reports ever having smoked a cigarette in 2015.
+However, in 2015, almost one in 17 12th graders (six percent) was a regular, daily smoker—a number that has declined dramatically from its recent peak of 25 percent in 1997 (see Figure 1).
+Cigarette smoking by adolescents (measured as use in the past month) in grades eight, 10, and 12 combined has declined by more than half since its most recent peak in the late 1990s.
+In 2014, about one in 17 adolescents (seven percent) reported smoking cigarettes in the past month, compared with more than one in four (28 percent) in 1996-97 (see Figure 2).

 Although we may not know all of the factors playing a role in this decline, the 1990s were years when funds from tobacco companies (the result of a legal settlement between the tobacco companies and the federal government) supported a number of local, state, and national anti-tobacco campaigns.
 In addition, during this time, new restrictions on tobacco advertising were instituted, smoke-free laws and policies were widely implemented, and additional taxes were placed on cigarettes, which inhibited demand.
 However, after 2002, most states did not allocate funds to maintain the proven anti-tobacco efforts shown to deter youth tobacco use.

-Use of smokeless tobacco products (snuff, chewing tobacco) among adolescents is less common than cigarette smoking.
+Use of smokeless tobacco products (e.g., snuff, chewing tobacco) among adolescents is less common than cigarette smoking.
 However, adolescents increased their use of smokeless tobacco between 2008 and 2010.
-Rates remained fairly steady from 2010 to 2013.
-Although 8.1 percent of 12th graders used smokeless tobacco in the past 30 days (in 2011), this is not as high as during the mid-1990s (peaking at 12 percent in 1995).
-This rate is still higher than levels seen during most of the 2000s (see Figure 3).
-For smokeless tobacco use, the highest rates of initiation are in the seventh through 11th grades.
-Although approximately equal proportions of male and female adolescents smoke cigarettes, users of smokeless tobacco products are nearly all males.
+Rates remained fairly steady from 2010 to 2015.
+Although six percent of 12th graders used smokeless tobacco in the past 30 days (in 2015), this is not as high as during the mid-1990s (when use peaked at 12 percent in 1995).
+Although adolescents increased their use of smokeless tobacco between 2008 and 2011, this trend has slowed and even reversed, particularly for older adolescents (see Figure 3).
+For smokeless tobacco use, the highest rates of initiation are in the 7th through 11th grades.
+Although approximately equal proportions of male and female adolescents smoke tobacco cigarettes, users of smokeless tobacco products are nearly all male.

-Hookahs (water pipes) are popular among some adolescents; typically used in groups, and sometimes in "hookah cafés,” the hookah mouthpiece is passed around from person to person.
-Hookahs are no less addictive than other forms of tobacco smoking, and at least as toxic as cigarette smoking.
-There are currently no national estimates of hookah smoking among adolescents.
+Hookahs (water pipes) are popular among some adolescents and are typically used in groups and sometimes in "hookah cafés."
+When used in groups, the hookah mouthpiece is passed around from person to person.
+Hookahs are no less addictive than other forms of tobacco smoking, and are at least as toxic as cigarette smoking.

 Other Oral Tobacco Products

-Newer forms of oral tobacco products including pouches, lozenges, strips, and sticks are also cause for concern.
+Newer forms of oral tobacco products – pouches, lozenges, strips, snus, and sticks – are also cause for concern.
 Most of these are designed to dissolve in the user's mouth, and are offered in candy-like flavors; however, they all contain potent toxins that can lead to cancer and other serious diseases.
-Unfortunately, there are no reliable data yet on how many adolescents use these newer products.
+Unfortunately, there are currently no reliable data on how many adolescents use these newer products.

-U.S. Department of Health and Human Service.
+U.S. Department of Health and Human Services.
 (2012).
 Preventing tobacco use among youth and young adults: A report of the Surgeon General.
-Rockville, MD.
-Retrieved October 10, 2014, from http://www.surgeongeneral.gov/library/reports/preventing-youth-tobacco-use/full-report.pdf
+Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.
+Retrieved on February 12, 2016, from http://www.surgeongeneral.gov/library/reports/preventing-youth-tobacco-use/full-report.pdf.